withastro/docs/src/pages/en/guides/fonts.md

-## Adding fonts using Tailwind CSS
+### Using Fontsource with Tailwind CSS

-If you are using the [Tailwind integration](/en/guides/integrations-guide/tailwind/), you can follow the below steps to add custom fonts in to your project using Fontsource.
+To add custom fonts in to your project using Fontsource when you have the [Tailwind integration](/en/guides/integrations-guide/tailwind/) installed,

-1. Install the required font from Fontsource using the [above method](#using-fontsource)
+1. [Install the font you want from Fontsource](#using-fontsource) using the method described above.

-2. Import the font package in the layout or component where you want to use the font.
-Usually, you will want to do this in a common layout component to make sure the font is available across your site.

-    The following code will import `Inter Variable` font and automatically add the necessary `@font-face` rules needed to set up the font and a fallback with default `Inter` font.

-    ```astro
-    ---
-    // src/layouts/Layout.astro
-    import '@fontsource/inter/variable.css';
-    ---
-    ```

-3. Now, open `tailwind.config.cjs` and import the font into your project.
-The below code will import `Inter Variable` and `Inter` with default fallback fonts from Tailwind CSS.
+2. In `tailwind.config.cjs`,  import the font into your project.
+This example imports `Inter Variable` and `Inter` with default fallback fonts from Tailwind CSS.
-    ```js
+    ```js {2,8-10}
+    // tailwind.config.cjs
     const defaultTheme = require("tailwindcss/defaultTheme");

     module.exports = {
-      content: ["..."],
+      // ...
       theme: {
         extend: {
           fontFamily: {